7mind/mudyla/docs/drafts/20251120-final-spec.md

 - **Collapsible groups**: Wraps each action in `::group::` / `::endgroup::` annotations
   - Makes logs easier to navigate in GitHub Actions UI
   - Each action can be expanded/collapsed independently
+- **Command visibility**: Prints the actual command being executed
+  - See exact bash invocation for each action
+  - Helpful for debugging CI issues
 - **Streaming output**: Real-time output to console while also writing to log files
   - No delay in seeing action progress
   - Still creates stdout.log and stderr.log for debugging